richix64/minishell/README.md

-42 school project made with the collboration of Daortega
+42 school project made with the collaboration of Daortega